 - A good brood of baby bettas is about 40 fish.
 Say you breed fish and have five males, each with an average-sized brood.
 How many total fish do you have?

 - The number of baby fish in the broods of these five fathers are 35, 54, 42, 46, and 52.
 What is the average number of fish for a brood?

-- A breeder can sell each individual fish for $6.
-The shipping cost is $0.50 per fish and the administrative costs, like marketing and billing, are $0.10 per fish.
-How many fish does the breeder need to sell to make an annual salary of $45,000?
+- A breeder can sell each individual fish for US$6.
+The shipping cost is US$0.50 per fish and the administrative costs, like marketing and billing, are US$0.10 per fish.
+How many fish does the breeder need to sell to make an annual salary of US$45,000?
 How many fish per month does she need to sell?

 - It takes a betta three hours to make a square nest that is eight millimeters on each side.
 How long will it take him to build one that is 56 millimeters on each side?